Table of Contents

 Meiling's Name

-“Chūgoku” or “Chuugoku” (中国), often translated as “China”, was the derogatory nickname for the Touhou Project charater, Hong Meiling.
-It used to be more prominent in the 2000s, but it slowly died out as Meiling's character became more fleshed-out as the series progressed.
+“Chūgoku” or “Chuugoku” (中国), meaning “China”, was the derogatory nickname for the Touhou Project character, Hong Meiling.
+It used to be more prominent in the 2000s, but slowly died out as Meiling's character had became more fleshed-out as the series progressed.

 History